 Eventually every atom of that water will have been changed by that tiny drop.
-Its might not be perceptible to the naked eye but its spread to everything.
+It might not be perceptible to the naked eye but it’s spread to everything.
 The drop of colour is changed too.

 Imagine if you added a tiny drop every day.

 How much would that water change in a week?
 A month?
 A year?

 (OK so I realise at this point Im stretching the metaphor to breaking point because who wants a year old bowl of water hanging around!)